 Registration and Payment

-To register for a course at UNE, we require that you complete the Continuing Education Form and provide payment.
+To register for a course at UNE, we require that you complete the Continuing Education Form.
 For courses with prerequisites, an unofficial transcript with proof of prerequisite completion is also required.

-Payment for courses must be submitted in full at the time of your registration by cash, check, money order or Master Card/VISA/ Discover.
+Payment for courses must be received in full prior to course start.
 You may also provide a purchase order from the authorized representative of a company that is paying for you to take a course, along with documentation of the company's policy to reimburse tuition costs for employees.

 |Graduate courses||Varies by College|

 |Graduate course||Varies by College|